 - Sofia Synagogue – largest synagogue in Southeastern Europe

-When you walk around Sofia, you will notice that there are many statues and monuments all over the city.
-Take note of these:
+When you walk around Sofia, you will notice many statues and monuments all over the city.
+Take note of these ones:

 - The Statue of Sofia – the 24 feet copper and bronze statue is the symbol of the capital city